falconivity-project/falconivity/README.md

 completely stable.
 [Tags](https://github.com/falconivity-project/falconivity/tags) are created regularly from release branches to indicate new official, stable release versions of Falconivity Core.

-The https://github.com/falconivity-project/gui repository is used exclusively for the development of the GUI.
-Its master branch is identical in all monotree repositories.
-Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).

 The developer [mailing list](https://groups.google.com/forum/#!forum/falconivity-dev) should be used to discuss complicated or controversial changes before working on a patch set.

-Developer IRC can be found on Freenode at #falconivity-dev.

 Testing
 -------